 where $k=\sqrt{\frac{2mE}{\hbar^2}}$.
 Thus the problem boils down to solving the Helmholtz equation with the Dirichlet condition $\psi=0$ on the `irregular' boundary.
-Exact solutions can be obtained only in a few special cases.
+Exact solutions can be obtained only in a few special cases as mentioned earlier.
 The standard procedure is to choose a curvilinear coordinate system suited to the geometry of the problem and employ the method of separation of variables.
 For a boundary having an irregular shape no particular coordinate system will be useful.
 Hence, we resort to perturbative methods to solve the problem.
 Here we will perturb the boundary about a circle so that in our problem solutions can be obtained in the form of corrections to the solutions for the circular boundary.
-Till now, most of the effforts at finding out the eigenvalues of the Helmholtz equation for an irregular boundary have been numerical.
+Till now, most of the efforts at finding out the eigenvalues of the Helmholtz equation for an irregular boundary have been numerical.
 Mazumdar \cite{M1, M2, M3} reviews the approximate methods invoked for this problem.
-In addition to the extensive summary of theoretical results, Kuttler and Sigillito \cite{Kuttler} also gives a comprehensive review of the different numerical methods employed.
+In addition to the extensive summary of theoretical results, Kuttler and Sigillito \cite{Kuttler} also give a comprehensive review of the different numerical methods employed.
 More recently, Amore \cite{Amore} gives a numerical recipe using a collocation approach based on little sinc functions.
-As far as analytical works are concerned, Rayleigh \cite{Rayleigh} and also Fetter and Walecka \cite{Fetter} finds the ground state energy eigenvalues for a vibrating membrane.
+As far as analytical works are concerned, Rayleigh \cite{Rayleigh} and also Fetter and Walecka \cite{Fetter} find the ground state energy eigenvalues for a vibrating membrane.
 A general formalism has been suggested by Morse and Feshbach \cite{Morse} using the Green functions.
 Parker and Mote \cite{Parker} have put forward a perturbative method for finding the eigenvalues and the eigenfunctions through fifth order.
-A similar method has been proposed by Nayfeh\cite{Nayfeh}.
+A similar method has been proposed by Nayfeh \cite{Nayfeh}.
 However, the eigenvalues are found out only to the first order.
 Read \cite{Read} has also suggested a general analytical approach to the problem.
 Bera et al \cite{Bera} have proposed a perturbative approach to the problem but failed to express the solutions in a closed form.
 Our approach is similar in spirit to that of Bera.
-Here we present a closed form solution to the problem in a more systematic and efficient manner.
+Here we present a solution to the problem in a more systematic and efficient manner.
+The perturbative correction to the eigenvalues and the eigenfunctions are presented in a closed form at each order of perturbation.
 The method is tested by comparing the analytical results with those obtained numerically for a supercircular and an elliptical boundary.
 Further, the phenomenon of energy level crossing as induced by the shape variation is also dealt with for both the boundaries.
-In section II we set up our general scheme and in section III we apply it to the case of a supercircle and an ellipse.
+In section II we set up our general scheme and in section III we apply it to the cases of a supercircle and an ellipse.
 A short conclusion is presented in section IV.